railwayapp/docs/src/docs/guides/build-configuration.md

 ---
-title: Build Controls
+title: Build Configuration
 ---

-Railway uses [Nixpacks](https://nixpacks.com) to build your code.
-You can find a complete list of languages we support out of the box [here](/reference/builds#supported-languages).

-There are several ways to configure builds to suit your needs.
+Railway will build and deploy your code with zero configuration, but when necessary, there are several ways to configure this behavior to suit your needs.

-## Build Configuration
+## Nixpacks Options

-Nixpacks has a variety of options that can be configured with environment variables which can be defined in your services settings.
+Railway uses <a href="https://nixpacks.com/docs" target="_blank">Nixpacks</a> to build your code.
+It has a variety of options that can be configured with [environment variables](/guides/variables#service-variables) which can be defined in your services settings.
 These include things like:
 - Install/build/start commands
 - Nix/Apt packages to install
 - Directories to cache

 For a full list of these options, please view the <a href="https://nixpacks.com/docs/guides/configuring-builds" target="_blank">Nixpacks docs</a>.

-For information on setting environment variables, click [here](/how-to/use-variables#service-variables).

-If you have a language or feature that you want us to support, please don't hesitate to reach out on [Discord](https://discord.gg/xAm2w6g) or on the [Nixpacks repo](https://github.com/railwayapp/nixpacks/discussions/245).
+You can find a complete list of languages we support out of the box [here](/reference/nixpacks#supported-languages).

 ## Customize the Build Command